One World Trade Center: Incidents

+In September 2013, three BASE jumpers parachuted off the then-under-construction tower.
+The three men and one accomplice on the ground surrendered to authorities in March 2014.
+They were convicted of several misdemeanors in June 2015 and sentenced to community service and a fine.

 In March 2014, tower security was breached by 16-year-old Weehawken, New Jersey resident Justin Casquejo, who entered the site through a hole in a fence.
-He was subsequently arrested on trespassing charges.
-He allegedly dressed like a construction worker, sneaked in, and convinced an elevator operator to lift him to the tower's 88th floor, according to news sources.
-He then used stairways to get to the 104th floor, walked past a sleeping security guard, and climbed up a ladder to get to the antenna, where he took pictures for two hours.
-The elevator operator was reassigned, and the guard was fired.
+He was arrested on trespassing charges.
+After the incident, a guard was fired and an elevator operator was reassigned.
 It was then revealed that officials had failed to install security cameras in the tower, which facilitated Casquejo's entry to the site.
 Casquejo was sentenced to 23 days of community service as a result.

+In November 2014, two window washers at One World Trade Center were stuck for about 90 minutes on a malfunctioning scaffold near the 68th floor.

 Reception

-The social center of the previous One World Trade Center included a restaurant on the 107th floor, called Windows on the World, and The Greatest Bar on Earth; these were tourist attractions in their own right, and a gathering spot for people who worked in the towers.
-This restaurant also housed one of the most prestigious wine schools in the United States, called "Windows on the World Wine School", run by wine personality Kevin Zraly.
-Despite numerous assurances that these attractions would be rebuilt, the Port Authority scrapped plans to rebuild them, which has outraged some observers.
+When the building was completed, The New York Times architectural critic Michael Kimmelman wrote that "its mirrored exterior is opaque, shellacked, monomaniacal" and that the building looked the same from each compass direction.
+Kimmelman felt that the building implied "a metropolis bereft of fresh ideas" and disliked the symbolic height of 1368 ft, which he saw as "abrupt".
+Another critic, Blair Kamin of the Chicago Tribune, called it "a bold but flawed giant" whose antenna was inferior compared with the spires of the Chrysler Building and Empire State Building.
+Yet another writer, for Architect magazine, viewed the building as bland even when it was being constructed.
+Architectural Digest called it "a symbol of strength, resilience, and hope" in 2021, and the same magazine wrote in 2024 that "when viewing One World Trade Center from a relatively close distance, it becomes an event".

-The fortified base of the tower has also been a source of controversy.
+The fortified base of the tower has been a source of controversy.
 Some critics, including Deroy Murdock of the National Review, have said that it is alienating and dull, and reflects a sense of fear rather than freedom, leading them to dub the building "the Fear Tower".
 Nicolai Ouroussoff, the architecture critic for The New York Times, calls the tower base a "grotesque attempt to disguise its underlying paranoia".
+There were also controversies over the proposed reconstruction of Windows on the World, a restaurant atop the original World Trade Center that was destroyed during 9/11.
+Despite numerous assurances that these attractions would be rebuilt, the Port Authority scrapped plans to rebuild them, which has outraged some observers.